 Step 3 – DB backup

 In order to make things even safer, we suggest making a backup of your current site database.
-It will automatically be saved at your hosting account (WordPress uploads directory), however, after the backup is created you also have an additional option to download it to your computer.
+It will automatically be saved to your hosting account (WordPress uploads directory), however, after the backup is created you also have an additional option to download it to your computer.
 Having the backup on hand will help in case of urgency since Flothemes support or the hosting support can use it to revert the site back.

 Step 4 – Clone mode creation